addressky/Terms-Conditions/README.md

 Indemnity
 You hereby indemnify addressky.com and undertake to keep addressky.com indemnified against any losses, damages, costs, liabilities and expenses (including without limitation legal expenses and any amounts paid by addressky.com to a third party in settlement of a claim or dispute on the advice of addressky.com's legal advisers) incurred or suffered by addressky.com arising out of any breach by you of any provision of these terms and conditions, or arising out of any claim that you have breached any provision of these terms and conditions.

+The response times are approximate and by not complying with this parameter there will be no sanction or claim on the part of the contractor.

 Breaches of these terms and conditions
 Without prejudice to addressky.com's other rights under these terms and conditions, if you breach these terms and conditions in any way, addressky.com may take such action as addressky.com deems appropriate to deal with the breach, including suspending your access to the website, prohibiting you from accessing the website, blocking computers using your IP address from accessing the website, contacting your internet service provider to request that they block your access to the website and/or bringing court proceedings against you.